 James Hutton Limited manages the breeding programme of the Raspberry Breeding Consortium (RBC); a partnership of growers, marketing groups, propagators, AHDB and Scottish Government.

-RBC was born out of the need to ensure the UK raspberry industry evolves in line with consumer tastes and trends as well as modern growing and production systems.
+The RBC was born out of the need to ensure the UK raspberry industry evolves in line with consumer tastes and trends as well as modern growing and production systems.
 Its purpose is to create new, targeted and improved raspberry varieties, a process accelerated via the innovative science of the James Hutton Institute.
-Recent successes include Glen Dee, Glen Ericht and Glen Fyne.
-Promising primocane selections will be trialed by RBC members in spring 2018.
+Recent successes include Glen Carron, Glen Dee, Glen Ericht and Glen Fyne.
+Promising primocane selections are currently in trial by RBC members with potential release in 2020.

 For information regarding licensing and trialling of any soft fruit variety, please contact Lesley Beaton, Commercialisation and Licensing Manager.

 We are very excited about these new raspberry selections.
 Throughout 2019, we will be focusing on trialing and bulking up stocks with a view to potentially releasing these selections in 2020.